Dixon-Roman, Ezekiel J. (ed2115)

 Dr. Dixon-Román is the author of Inheriting Possibility: Social Reproduction & Quantification in Education (2017, University of Minnesota Press).
 In this book project, he reconceptualizes quantification and theories of social reproduction in education from a cultural theoretical lens that posits culture is nature and the human is one of myriad expressions of Earth’s becoming.
 Inheriting Possibility received the 2018 Outstanding Book Award from the American Educational Research Association.

 He also co-edited Thinking Comprehensively About Education: Spaces of Educative Possibility and Their Implications for Public Policy (2012, Routledge) and more recently Black Radical Love: A New Black Reconstruction through the Thought & Activism of Edmund W. Gordon (2023, Third World Press).
 In addition, he co-guest edited “Alternative Ontologies of Number: Rethinking the Quantitative in Computational Culture” (2016, Cultural Studies-Critical Methodologies), “The computational turn in education research: Critical and creative perspectives on the digital data deluge” (2017, Research in Education), “Control Societies @30: Technopolitical Forces and Ontologies of Difference” (2020, Social Text Online), and “Dialogues on Recursive Colonialism, Speculative Computation, and the Techno-Social” (2021, eflux journal).
-He is currently working on two book projects: (1) a co-edited collection, Recursive Colonialisms: Technology, Culture, Politics and (2) an authored book project, Haunting Algorithms: Algorithmic Governance and Logics of Colonialism, that examines the haunting formations of the transparent subject in algorithmic governance and the potential transformative technopolitical systems open to ontoepistemologies other-wise.
+He has a forthcoming co-edited collection, Learning Under Algorithmic Conditions: A Compilation of Critical Memoranda (with University of Minnesota Press) and is currently working on three book projects: (1) a co-edited collection , Colonial Fractals: The Politics of Planetary Computation, (2) a co-authored book, Recursive Colonialism, and (3) an authored book project, Spectral Coloniality: Machine Intelligence and the Political, that examines the haunting formations of the transparent subject in algorithmic governance and the potential for transformative technopolitical systems open to ontoepistemologies other-wise.

-He is also a co-editor of the Duke University Press book series, “Anima: Critical Race Studies Otherwise”, and associate editor of the 2023 and 2025 volumes of the Review of Research in Education, one of the flagship journals for the American Educational Research Association.
+He is a co-editor of the Duke University Press book series, “Anima: Critical Race Studies Otherwise”, a member of the Social Text Editorial Collective and the Communication, Culture & Critique Editorial Collective, and associate editor of the 2023 and 2025 volumes of the Review of Research in Education, one of the flagship journals for the American Educational Research Association.

 Selected Publications